 This post is also available in: हिन्दी (Hindi)

-CAD/IHD is diagnosed in following manner:
+CAD/IHD Coronary heart disease Diagnosis is done in following manner:

 History: the doctors starts with asking your symptoms, personal and family history, where focus is made on checking for the presence of risk factors.